TheThingSystem/node-tsrp-client/README.md

-node-strp-client
+node-tsrp-client
 ================

-Client classes for the Simple Thing Response Protocol
+Client classes for the Thing Sensor Report Protocol.